RasmussenLab/PlasMAAG/README.md

 * On hospital sewage samples, PlasMAAG outperforms all other methods, reconstructing **33%** more plasmid sequences.

 From FASTQ read files the tool will output:
-* FASTA files of the most likely plasmids found in the reads.
+* FASTA files of the most likely plasmids found in the reads (For genomes these are refered to as MAG's).
-* FASTA files of the most likely genomes found in the reads.
+* FASTA files of the most likely genomes found in the reads (Normally refered to as MAG's).

 _If you don't want PlasMAAG to assemble the reads, you can also pass in the paths to the asssemblies._